robcast/scd30-sensor-scripts/README.md

   - outputs to `/dev/console`, could also work on other boards and displays
   - requires Linux i2c-tools for I2C commands
   - requires Python [crcmod](https://pypi.org/project/crcmod/) library for CRC

 - [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) board with [Pimoroni Pico Display Pack](https://shop.pimoroni.com/products/pico-display-pack)
   - connect SCD30 to I2C on pins 6 and 7 (GPIO 4 and 5)
-  - requires Micropython with Pimoroni display driver
+  - requires Micropython with Pimoroni display driver (tested with pimoroni-pico-v1.19.0)
   - rename Python file to `main.py` on Pico to automatically run on powerup